-ENG (0122) 791 Practicum Colloquium (4 credit)

-Please consult the course offerings for descriptions of these courses.
+ENG (0122) 791 Practicum Colloquium (4 credit) Please consult the course offerings for descriptions of these courses.

-M.A. in Adolescent Education: English Education
+Master of Arts (M.A.) in Adolescent Education: English Education

 A Master of Arts in Adolescent Education: English Education is also available.
 Please see the Ruth S. Ammon School of Education section of this Bulletin for more information.